coolmagnet/Debootstrap/README.md

 <br>
 <b>[Optional]</b>
 If you want to perform the Debian installation remotely.<br>
-Install openssh-server, add new user to sudo group then ssh to Live CD.<br>
+Install openssh-server, add new user to sudo group, get the IP address then ssh to Live CD.<br>
 Create user and set password:
 ```bash
 useradd USERNAME -m -s /bin/bash